California Prevailing Wage Information

 THRESHOLD

 Prevailing wages must be paid to all workers employed on a public works project when the public works project is over $1,000.
-If an awarding body elects to initiate and enforce a labor compliance program, that has been approved by the Director of the Department of Industrial Relations, for every public works project under the authority of the awarding body, prevailing wages are not required to be paid for any public works project of $25,000 or less when the project is for construction work, or for any public works project of $15,000 or less when the project is for alteration, demolition, repair, or maintenance work.
+If an awarding body elects to initiate and enforce a labor compliance program, that has been approved by the Director of the Department of Industrial Relations, for every public works project under the authority of the awarding body, prevailing wages are not required to be paid for any public works project of less than $25,000 when the project is for construction work, or for any public works project less than $15,000 when the project is for alteration, demolition, repair, or maintenance work.

 TIMING

 General wage determinations are issued twice a year on February 22 and August 22.
-The issue date is the date upon which copies of the determination of the director are deposited in the mail.
-The expiration date on the determination indicates when the wage determination is subject to change.
 The effective date is the date upon which the determinations of the director of the CA DIR go into effect.
 This date is 10 days after the issue date of the determination.

 OVERTIME